 |Painting of St. Kateri Tekakwitha attributed to Rev. Claude Chauchetiere, S.J., St. Francis Xavier Church, Kahnawake, Quebec, ca. 1685.|

-Saint Kateri Tekakwitha: The Christianity and Native America collections contain many photographs, writings, and recordings about her St. Kateri Tekakwitha and her Native American followers, a number of which appear in the book - Native Footsteps along the Path of Saint Kateri Tekakwitha, and the video - The Legacy of Saint Kateri Tekakwitha.
+Saint Kateri Tekakwitha: The Christianity and Native America collections contain many photographs, writings, and recordings about her St. Kateri Tekakwitha and her Native American followers, a number of which appear in the book - Native Footsteps along the Path of Saint Kateri Tekakwitha (Marquette University Press with the Bureau of Catholic Indian Missions, 2012), and the video - The Legacy of Saint Kateri Tekakwitha (2013).
 To learn more about the collections, use keywords "Kateri" or "Tekakwitha" in "Search the Collections" and "Digital Collections".
-For further information contact "Ask an Archivist" and see the St. Kateri Tekakwitha resource list for K-12 educators.
+For further information, click "Ask an Archivist" and see the St. Kateri Tekakwitha resource list for K-12 educators.

 Marquette welcomes public use of its collections.
 However, for optimum service, patrons are invited to consult with the archivist before their first use of Marquette materials and thereafter as needed.
 All original items must be used in the department's reading room whereas most microfilm and many publications and recordings may be borrowed through interlibrary loan.
 To insure the immediate availability of materials and audiovisual equipment, appointments are advised for all on-site research.
 Restricted materials are subject to special regulations and are not available through interlibrary loan.

 Service Hours: Monday through Friday, 8:00 a.m. to 5:00 p.m. and evening and weekend hours by appointment.
 Photographic identification is required for access to the Raynor Memorial Libraries.
 For further information see General Information and Services and contact:

 1355 W. Wisconsin Ave.